 ++ An interesting little tech insight amidst the genocidal human crisis; Fleeing Rohingya carry one key asset: solar panels.

 ++ I’m surprised I discovered this randomly when looking at the cute komorebi project and not through a bunch of people linking to it.
 Creative Applications are running code Mining for XMR instead of running ads, using local processing while you are browsing the site to mine a cryptocurrency.
-My original thought was that it’s a nice idea but then I also remembered that the main reason I run an ad blocker is because the ads on some sites were slowing down my computer so this is better in some ways but as bad or worse in others.
+My original thought was that it’s a nice idea but then I also remembered that the main reason I run an ad blocker is because the ads on some sites were slowing down my (then) old computer so this is better in some ways but as bad or worse in others.
 I’ll keep an eye on it.

 A Very Old Man for a Wolf